jojo2357/kiwix-zim-updater/README.md

 ## Requirements

+This script does not need root, however it does need the same rights as your ZIM directory or it won't be able to download and/or purge ZIMs.

 This script checks for the below packages.
 If not found, it will attempt to install them via APT.

 - wget